cosmic-api/cosmic.py/docs/source/models.rst

 There are two ways to instantiate this model, depending on whether you want your input validated or not.
-If the data is internally generated or has already been validated, use the model's constructor.
-If your input if coming from an untrusted source, use the model's :meth:`~cosmic.models.Model.normalize` static method::
+If the data is internally generated or has already been validated, simply use the model's constructor.
+If your input is coming from an untrusted source, use the model's :meth:`~cosmic.models.Model.normalize` static method::

    >>> Animal.normalize(21)